Conspiciens/tuffix-arm/README.md

 # tuffix: Tuffy's Linux

+# WARNING: Do not to attempt to install on M1 or ARM64 processors (Incomplete as of rn).
+Linux currently has no support for m1 processors (Execpt with A Asahi Linux, which is in beta

 Official Linux environment for CPSC 120, 121, and 131 at California State University, Fullerton.
 Our mascot is Tuffy the elephant.